egonSchiele/tarsec/docs/backtracking.md

 Start with hello, then world, then it's not exclamation mark, but we can try its sibling, question mark.

-*In a parser tree, we can go down or sideways*.
+*In this parser tree, we can go down or sideways*.
 Here's another way to write the same parser.

 ```ts
     const parser = seq([